 What Is Social Anxiety Disorder?

 Social anxiety disorder is a mental health condition characterized by overwhelming nervousness about social situations and interactions.
-Experiencing apprehension before meeting a new person or presenting at work is normal, but those with social anxiety may see these tasks as nearly unbearable.
+Experiencing apprehension before meeting a new person or presenting at work is normal, but those with social anxiety may see these tasks as nearly unbearable, as shared in many quotes about social anxiety.

 Social anxiety disorder affects about 7% of adults in the United States.1 While all genders and ages can experience social anxiety, rates of the disorder appear to be increasing among young adults.2